-The bioactive compounds used in this research came from LCMS results of the Seacucumber.
-Based on the search results using Pubchem, only 28 out of 33 identified compounds were found to be archived in the database (Table 1).
-Meanwhile, we drew the Olibanumols I compound ourselves using ChemSketch software based on the 2D reference from ) research.
+The bioactive compounds used in this research were derived from LCMS results of the sea cucumber.
+Based on a search using PubChem, only 29 out of 33 identified compounds were found to be archived in the database (Table 1).
+Meanwhile, we drew the Olibanumols I compound ourselves using ChemSketch software, based on the 2D reference from Yoshikawa et al. (2009).

+Table 1.
+Data Mining Structure and SMILES in LCMS

 The Probability to Be Active (Pa) score measures a compound's likelihood of producing therapeutic effects.
-This assessment compares the structural features of sea cucumber compounds to known effective treatments using the Way2Drug Pass Server platform.
-A Pa score above 0.3 (represented by colors ranging from white to red) indicates high potential for treating infertility and menopausal symptoms, as the compound's molecular structure closely resembles successful treatments in the reference database.
+This assessment compares the structural features of sea cucumber compounds to those of known effective treatments using the Way2Drug PASS Server platform.
+A Pa score above 0.3, represented by colours ranging from white to red, indicates a high potential for treating infertility and menopausal symptoms, as the compound's molecular structure closely resembles successful treatments in the reference database.
 The top ten most promising sea cucumber compounds, based on their average Pa scores, are highlighted in green in Figure 1.

+Figure 1.
+Results of bioactivity potential analysis of sea cucumber compounds for anti-infertility and menopause treatmen

-Analysis results showed that 9 out of 10 most potential test compounds have good drug-likeness characteristics (Table 2).
-Platycodigenin is the only compound that does not meet Lipinski's rule of 5 for drug-likeness character.
+The analysis results showed that 9 out of the 10 most promising test compounds have good drug-likeness characteristics (Table 2).
+Platycodigenin is the only compound that does not meet Lipinski's Rule of Five for drug-likeness.

+Table 2.
+Analysis results of drug-likeness and ADMET of potential compounds using AdmetLab2.0

-Through cross-database analysis illustrated in Figure 2, we identified 12 proteins that function as potential targets for sea cucumber bioactive compounds and show links to anti-infertility effects.
-Three of these proteins - CYP19A1, AR, and CYP17A1 - were consistently identified across all four databases used in the study.
+Through cross-database analysis, as illustrated in Figure 2, we identified 12 proteins that function as potential targets for sea cucumber bioactive compounds and are linked to anti-infertility effects.
+Three of these proteins—CYP19A1, AR, and CYP17A1—were consistently identified across all four databases used in the study.
 Further analysis revealed an additional 60 proteins specific to sea cucumber compound targeting when comparing results from the SEATarget and SwissTarget databases.

+Figure 2.
+Cross-target between target proteins from sea cucumber and proteins associated with anti-infertility in the database

-Network topology analysis using Cytoscape software to examine the connections between target proteins and their interactions (PPI).
+Network topology analysis was conducted using Cytoscape software to examine the connections between target proteins and their interactions (PPI).
 The analysis focused on several key parameters: Stress, Degree, Betweenness Centrality, and Closeness Centrality.
-Degree centrality measures the number of connections between individual nodes, where higher values indicate proteins that interact extensively with others and may function as key regulators.
+Degree centrality measures the number of connections between individual nodes, with higher values indicating proteins that interact extensively with others and may function as key regulators.
 Betweenness centrality evaluates the shortest path lengths used by nodes across the network, highlighting their functional importance.
 Closeness centrality measures how easily a node can reach others in the network, with higher values suggesting proteins that are readily accessible and potentially important regulatory hubs.
 In addition to these network parameters, we identified essential proteins using MCODE clustering analysis.
 The Molecular Complex Detection (MCODE) method is a clustering system that identifies densely interconnected regions within large protein interaction networks to detect molecular complexes.
-This approach is particularly effective for protein networks because it allows for targeted cluster analysis independent of other networks and enables the study of cluster interconnections Our clustering analysis revealed 18 proteins forming a single distinct circular cluster, separate from a second major cluster containing overlapping proteins from SEATarget and SwissTarget (Figure 3).
-These eighteen proteins were selected for further investigation.
+This approach is particularly effective for protein networks, as it allows for targeted cluster analysis independent of other networks and facilitates the study of cluster interconnections (Bader & Hogue, 2003).
+Our clustering analysis revealed 18 proteins forming a distinct circular cluster, separate from a second major cluster containing overlapping proteins from SEATarget and SwissTarget showed in Figure 3.
+These 18 proteins were selected for further investigation.

+Figure 3.
+Results of topological network graph analysis and MCODE clustering.
+Node colors approaching blue and green indicate higher dominance and increasingly important protein roles based on betweenness centrality values.